pmacau/ChessProject/README.md

 ## User Stories
 As a user,
 - I want to see my highest streak of puzzles solved.
-- I want to my attempts to be added and tracked to statistics.
+- I want to see my attempts be added and tracked to statistics.
 - I want to see how many puzzles I've solved in total.
 - I want to see what difficulty I play most.
 - I want to be able to select what difficulty I want to play from the start.